mozilla/gcp-ingestion/docs/ingestion-beam/index.md

 The source code lives in the [ingestion-beam](https://github.com/mozilla/gcp-ingestion/tree/main/ingestion-beam) subdirectory of the gcp-ingestion repository.

-There following are the main Beam classes, please see the respective sections on them in the
+The following are the main Beam classes, please see the respective sections on them in the
 documentation:

 - [Decoder job](./decoder-job.md): A job for normalizing ingestion messages